hirakuni45/RX/FreeRTOS/README.md

 ---

-## About the RX24T heap size
+## About the RX24T, RX220 heap size

-There is a project for the RX24T, but be aware that the RX24T's internal memory is small, so be careful when using it in practice.
+- There is a project for the RX24T, but be aware that the RX24T,RX220's internal memory is small, so be careful when using it in practice.
+- The size can be changed in the RX220/Makefile's environment variable settings.
-The size can be changed in the RX24T/Makefile's environment variable settings.
+- The size can be changed in the RX24T/Makefile's environment variable settings.

 ```
 #define configTOTAL_HEAP_SIZE			( ( size_t ) ( RTOS_HEAP_SIZE * 1024 ) )